Our Definitive Guide to Contact Center Services

 A contact center is a hub for customer interaction.
 This department allows customer contact across various channels.

-A contact center team communicates with customers via phone calls, live chat, email, social media, and more.
+A contact center team communicates with customers via phone, live chat, email, social media, and more.
 They even offer self-service options such as chatbots and online resource pages.

 A contact center usually handles front-office functions, including: